-We will write poetry and short fiction, as well as hybrid forms.
+We will generally write poetry and short fiction.
 We will experiment with different techniques to develop your writing in new and exciting ways.

-Nikki will guide writing activities using a variety of prompts and layered activities, suitable for all writing levels, with ways to develop your work also suggested.
+Nikki will guide writing activities using a variety of prompts and layered activities, suitable for all writing levels (from beginner), with ways to develop your work also suggested.

 WHO IS THE PROGRAMME FOR?

--Mums who have some form of writing experience, no matter how basic (you'll need to send a sample when you sign up) but if you are very new to writing, you are welcome here.
+-Mums who have some form of writing experience, no matter how basic (you'll need to send a sample when you sign up but this can be absolutely anything) but if you are very new to writing, you are welcome here.
 We have a range of activities and excellent support

 -Mums with a desire to experiment and are open to development